sassoftware/sas-studio-custom-steps/_codegen_snippets/README.md

-# SAS Studio Custom Steps Utilities
+# SAS code snippets for common tasks in code generator of a SAS Studio Custom Step

 ## Background

-Collection of code snippets and other utilities to make it easy/easier for contributors of SAS Studio Custom Steps to implement common "tasks" in the code generator part of a custom step.
-This should not only make things easier for contributors but also allow for more standardized and more robust code generators.
+Collection of code snippets to make it easy/easier for contributors of SAS Studio Custom Steps to implement common "tasks" in the code generator part of a custom step.
+This should not only make things easier for contributors, but also allow for more standardized and more robust code generators.

 | Topic | Notes |
 | --- | --- |